Following earthquake, Puerto Rico prepares for Tropical Storm Karen

 One Holyoke resident said he hopes the storm impact is minimal since parts of the island are still recovering from Hurricane Maria.

-Puerto Rico Gov. Wanda Vázquez activated the National Guard on Monday and urged people in flood-prone areas to seek shelter.
+Puerto Rico Governor Wanda Vázquez activated the National Guard on Monday and urged people in flood-prone areas to seek shelter.